mamitech/laravel-sqs-subscriber/readme.md

 # Configuration

+In mamikos we have a standardization about how a message should be formatted to be put into queue, read:
+[message format](https://mamikos.atlassian.net/wiki/spaces/MAMIKOS/pages/2056126470/Publish-subscribe+communication+across+services+in+Mamikos+System#Message-Format).
+By looking into the 'topic' field, we can see what is the message about.

+## Define the mapping between topic and a class in your code

-in `config/sqs-topic-map.php`, specify the mapping between topics to classes that will handle the message.
+In `config/sqs-topic-map.php`, specify the mapping between topics to classes that will handle the message.
-Your class should have a `handle` receiving one `message` parameter. `message` would contains either string or array depending on how the string inside the queue being encoded.
+Your class should have a `handle` method receiving one `message` parameter. `message` would contains either string or array depending on how the string inside the queue is being encoded.
 If it's a proper json encoded string then it would be an array, otherwise it would be string.
+For details see example below.

 ## Add a new connector using `sqs-distributed` driver into your config/queue.php